 Can evidence be found on the survivor's underwear following a vaginal rape if the perpetrator didn't ejaculate?

-We know that there are some characteristics that many perpetrators share.
-For example, most perpetrators target people they know; 75 percent of all survivors know their perpetrators, and 80 percent of all rapes occur in the home.
-Furthermore, most perpetrators are male; 99 percent of female and 85 percent of male survivors were raped by a male.
+Answer: We know that there are some characteristics that many offenders share.
+For example, most perpetrators target people they know: 75% of all survivors know their perpetrators, and 80% of all rapes occur in the home.
+Furthermore, most offenders are male; 99% of female and 85% of male survivors were raped by a male.
 It is important to note, however, that although most perpetrators are male, most males are not perpetrators.
 Instead of using weapons, threats, or extreme physical force or violence, most “undetected rapists” (those who have not been convicted or served time in jail) are repeat offenders who premeditate their attacks, identify and isolate victims, and deliberately use only as much force as necessary (such as psychological weapons and alcohol).
 While there may be many individual reasons that lead offenders to continue to perpetrate, sexual assault is a crime that is often motivated by a desire for power and control.

 This project was supported by Grant #2009-WF-AX-0014 awarded by the Violence Against Women Grants Office, Office of Justice Programs, U.S. Department of Justice to the Massachusetts Executive Office of Public Safety & Security Office of Grants & Research and subgranted to the Boston Area Rape Crisis Center.
 Points of view in this document are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice or the Massachusetts Executive Office of Public Safety Programs Division.